Aircraft Mechanic Schools in Mississippi

 Academic Program

-The first step to qualifying for certification from the Federal Aviation Administration is to attend an academic program.
-Many aviation maintenance technician schools have authorization from the FAA to teach candidates everything they need to know to become successful aircraft mechanics.
+The first step to meeting eligibility for the FAA mechanic certificate from the Federal Aviation Administration is to attend an academic program.
+Many aviation maintenance technician schools are FAA-authorized to teach candidates everything they need to become successful aircraft mechanics.

-Candidates can expect to spend a couple of years in training, pick up an associate degree, and receive the best preparation for the certification examinations.
+Candidates can expect to spend a couple of years in training, earn an associate degree, and receive the best preparation for certification examinations.
 In an upcoming section, we explore some of the best aviation maintenance technician schools for Mississippi residents.

 On-the-Job Training

-It is also common to gain work experience at a certified repair station and ultimately qualify for the FAA certification exams this way.
+It is also common to gain work experience at a certified repair station and ultimately qualify for FAA certification exams.
 In fact, it is also possible to learn directly from a licensed aircraft mechanic in order to pursue certification.

-Of course, candidates must ensure that their time in training is not just spent observing what technicians are doing, but also practicing these principles independently, as they will be expected to do during the certification exam.
+Of course, candidates must ensure their training is not limited to observing technicians at work; they must also practice these principles independently, as they will be expected to do during the certification exam.

 Explore trades with similar paths: